top of page

 Selling Tips (for Pro Plus users only):

-Reserve Monthly Salary – The monthly salary you’ll receive for each full month of reserve duty (Miluim), if you sell the RSUs within 3 months before the start of your service.
+Reserve Monthly Salary – The gross monthly salary you’ll receive from Bituah Leumi for each full month of reserve duty (Miluim), if you sell the RSUs within 3 months before the start of your service.

-Maternity Monthly Salary – The monthly salary you’ll receive if you sell the RSUs within 3 months before the birth date.
+Maternity Monthly Salary – The monthly salary you'll receive from Bituah Leumi, which is gross, if you sell the RSUs between 6 months before the birth date and up to 10 months after it.

 * The fluctuating exchange rate between the US dollar and Israeli shekels is currently dictated by the real-time dollar-to-shekel rate.
 It's important to note that after selling your stocks, your trustee will establish a rate slightly distinct from the live one, which will consequently alter your Total Net by a small margin.